-- Easy to use milk frother: This has a milk frother and steamer that will help you get that perfect and smooth milk blend for your espresso so you can enjoy it just how you like it.
+- Easy to use milk frother and steam wand: The Hamilton Beach has a milk frother and steam wand that will help you get that perfect and smooth milk blend for your espresso so you can enjoy it just how you like it.
 Smooth, silky, and very tasty.

 - 15-bar Italian pump: The more pressure you get, the better the quality.
 With 15 bars of pressure, you’ll get an intense flavor that will leave you craving the next cup.